prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 ## Overview

-This is the original Prebid mobile integration approach when SDK plays the transport role, and the winning bid is rendered by Primary Ad Server SDK using PUC.
+This is the original Prebid mobile integration approach when SDK plays the transport role and the winning bid is rendered by the primary ad server SDK using PUC.
 You can find details of how it works and other integration approaches on the [overview page](/prebid-mobile/prebid-mobile.html#with-ad-server-original-api).

 ![In-App Bidding with Prebid](/assets/images/prebid-mobile/prebid-in-app-bidding-overview-prebid-original-gam.png)